Maternal Mental Health

 Know your risk:

-- Current unmanaged depression or anxiety or other mood disorders (Bipolar, OCD, PTSD, etc)
+- Currently unmanaged depression, anxiety, or other mood disorders (such as bipolar disorder, OCD, PTSD, etc.)

-- Difficulty with hormonal fluctuations (especially before your period)
+- Struggling with hormonal fluctuations, especially before your period

-- Isolation from family or friends (lack of support)
+Isolation from family or friends, leads to a lack of support

 Psychotherapy for Perinatal Mental Health

-When needed, trauma-focused modalities will be incorporated with evidence-based Brainspotting.
+When necessary, trauma-focused modalities will be integrated with evidence-based Brainspotting to address and heal trauma.

-You are also encouraged and welcome to schedule anticipatory sessions to prepare and strengthen your skills at any time on your parenting journey.
+You are also encouraged to schedule anticipatory sessions at any time during your parenting journey to prepare for challenges and strengthen your skills.

-These services are offered through a maternal mental health telehealth platform for clients in NC and VA.
+These services are available through a maternal mental health telehealth platform for clients in North Carolina and Virginia.

 Medications During Pregnancy and Breastfeeding

-The most important determinant of maternal and fetal well-being is the mother’s mental health.
+The mother’s mental health is the most important determinant of both maternal and fetal well-being.

-While medications are ideally avoided during pregnancy and breastfeeding, this is not always possible or advisable.
-Utilizing advanced psychopharmacology training, We prescribe patient medications with careful consideration of safety, efficacy, and tolerability for mom and baby.
-Medication appointments can be done with or separately from psychotherapy and are available to moms who experience postpartum depression, postpartum anxiety, bipolar disorder, OCD, PTSD, insomnia, and other perinatal mental health conditions in North Carolina and Virginia.
+While medications are ideally avoided during pregnancy and breastfeeding, there are times when they may be necessary or advisable.
+With advanced psychopharmacology training, we prescribe medications with careful consideration of safety, efficacy, and tolerability for both mother and baby.
+Medication appointments can be scheduled alongside or separately from psychotherapy and are available to mothers experiencing postpartum depression, postpartum anxiety, bipolar disorder, OCD, PTSD, insomnia, and other perinatal mental health conditions in North Carolina and Virginia.

 The greatest risk for MOM AND BABY is for the mom to suffer from untreated mental illness.